 <IfModule LiteSpeed> CacheEngine on crawler </IfModule>

-To selectively enable crawling for particular clients, you would not update the server’s config file.
+To enable crawling for select clients, you would not update the server’s config file.
 Instead, locate (or create) the virtual host include files for those clients and add the above lines to that.

 The exact location of the relevant configuration or include file varies, depending on the control panel you use (or if you use no control panel at all), and which of the above options you are looking to enact.
-For detailed instructions, please see our wiki page on the subject.
+For detailed instructions, please see our documentation on the subject.

 If you don’t have access to the appropriate files, you will need to ask your server administrator to enable the crawler for you.

-LiteSpeed Cache for WordPress’s new crawler functionality is pretty handy, don’t you think?
-By regularly renewing the cache, you minimize the number of times your users have to wait for dynamic pages to be processed, and you speed up your whole site!
+LiteSpeed Cache for WordPress’s crawler functionality is pretty handy, don’t you think?
+By regularly renewing the cache, you minimize the number of times your users have to wait for WordPress to process dynamic pages, and you speed up your whole site!

-After you’ve updated the plugin (or installed it for the first time!), come back here and let us know what you think.
+After you’ve experienced your first crawl, come back here and let us know what you think.
 We’d love to get your feedback.

 Have some of your own ideas for future WordPress Wednesday topics?
 Leave us a comment!